Leaf: Veins

-The number of vein endings is very variable, as is whether second order veins end at the margin, or link back to other veins.
+The number of vein endings is variable, as is whether second order veins end at the margin, or link back to other veins.
 There are many elaborate variations on the patterns that the leaf veins form, and these have functional implications.
 Of these, angiosperms have the greatest diversity.
 Within these the major veins function as the support and distribution network for leaves and are correlated with leaf shape.
 For instance, the parallel venation found in most monocots correlates with their elongated leaf shape and wide leaf base, while reticulate venation is seen in simple entire leaves, while digitate leaves typically have venation in which three or more primary veins diverge radially from a single point.

 In evolutionary terms, early emerging taxa tend to have dichotomous branching with reticulate systems emerging later.
-Veins appeared in the Permian period (299–252 mya), prior to the appearance of angiosperms in the Triassic (252–201 mya), during which vein hierarchy appeared enabling higher function, larger leaf size and adaption to a wider variety of climatic conditions.
+Veins appeared in the Permian, prior to the appearance of angiosperms in the Triassic, during which vein hierarchy appeared enabling higher function, larger leaf size and adaption to a wider variety of climatic conditions.
 Although it is the more complex pattern, branching veins appear to be plesiomorphic and in some form were present in ancient seed plants as long as 250 million years ago.
-A pseudo-reticulate venation that is actually a highly modified penniparallel one is an autapomorphy of some Melanthiaceae, which are monocots; e.g., Paris quadrifolia (True-lover's Knot).
+A pseudo-reticulate venation that is actually a highly modified penniparallel one is an autapomorphy of some Melanthiaceae, which are monocots; e.g., Paris quadrifolia (true-lover's knot).
 In leaves with reticulate venation, veins form a scaffolding matrix imparting mechanical rigidity to leaves.